Here's some scenarios you might be familiar with when it comes to your pup.

 Or perhaps your pup had a bad experience with another dog at a particular dog park and will be wary or fearful of approaching that location again.
 Dogs have such an excellent sense of smell, that you might find your pup trying to avoid a location even though you're not sure why.
 It's possible she detects the scent of a more dominant dog in the area she would like to avoid, or has just picked up a displeasing scent she associates with danger to herself or her human companion.

 Is your dog just fine when you're present but has clear signs of stress and anxiety when you're gone?
-Separation anxiety is one of the most commonly diagnosed anxiety disorders in dogs, and is one that is discussed in more detail in the article How to Help Separation Anxiety in Dogs.
+Separation anxiety is one of the most commonly diagnosed anxiety disorders in dogs.

 Conversely, perhaps you find that your dog acts more standoffish only when he's with you.
 Protective aggression is a behavior we recognize, where a pup feels the need to defend his human companion from perceived threats, especially ones that he himself sees as scary.
 This might be other dogs, strangers, or even the vet.
 This can range from excessive barking at anyone who comes near, to biting or lunging behavior.